Poroto Recreation Forest

 - Poroto Recreation Forest has a walking trail (cycle track) of 6 km long around the Lake Poroto, which enables visitors to enjoy the seasonal change of nature.
 Other footpaths lead to an observation tower with a view of Mount Tarumae, and to Momiji-daira, where visitors can soak up the spectacular sight of red and golden leaves in autumn.

-The forest is equipped with all facilities to help visitors relax and unwind, including a campsite, cabins, a cookhouse, and toilets.
-In winter, Lake Poroto freezes over, offering the chance to enjoy ice skating and fishing for wakasagi, wakasagi smelt (Hypomesus nipponensis).
+The forest is fully equipped with facilities to help visitors relax and unwind, including campgrounds, cabins, cooking areas, and restrooms.
+In summer, visitors can go canoeing, and in winter, Lake Poroto freezes over, and you can enjoy Japanese smelt(Hypomesus nipponensis) fishing.

 - Latest Information